CyndiMorris/AnalyticsProjects/MotivateBikeShare/README_BikeShare.md

 Question 3:
 What are the user percentages for Customers and Subscirbers in each city?
-Note: 'Customers' are users who pay as they go/need.
+* **Note**: 'Customers' are users who pay as they go/need.
 'Subscribers' use pre-paid usage plans.

 ## Datasets